CACFP Administrative Manual Section 16.2

 • Medical statements or documentation related to requests for medical statements, if applicable.

-• Written requests from a child’s parent or guardian, or household member of an adult participant, for nondairy milk substitutes when medical statements are not on file and that the substitute follows the Management Bulletin (MB) CACFP-02-2020, if applicable.
+• Written requests from a child’s parent or guardian, or household member of an adult participant, for nondairy milk substitutes when medical statements are not on file.

 • Documentation for all meal or snack modifications for participants without a disability, if applicable.

-• Written notification to parents that an iron-fortified infant formula is provided, or a signed written statement from a parent or guardian who denies the formula provided by the CACFP Operator and instead chooses to provide an alternate infant formula, if infants are served.
+• Written notification from the CACFP Operator to parents that an iron-fortified infant formula is provided, or a signed written statement from a parent or guardian who denies the formula provided by the CACFP Operator and instead chooses to provide an alternate infant formula, if infants are served.

 • For infants only: Containers of expressed breast milk are labeled with the infant’s name and date, and not offered more than 72 hours after expressed or thawed.